 In labs, curcumin has been found to inhibit enzymes such as COX-2 that cause inflammation which can lead to cancer, to activate a gene that suppresses tumors, cut cancer cells off from their fuel and oxygen sources, to kill large B-cell lymphoma cells, prevent cancer stem cells from regrowing, and stop the spread of cancer (metastasis).

 Turmeric essential oil has been shown in studies to differentiate between normal and cancerous cells, while promoting apoptosis (cancer cell death).

 This power-house oil has other benefits as well, including: helping to regulate blood sugar, help wounds heal faster, prevent Alzheimer’s disease, prevent help you lose weight, and ease arthritis.

 5 Tips for Using Essential Oils for Heath & Healing

 Using essential oils is so integral to my family’s life, it’s hard to list every way we use them!
 However, here are some top tips for using essential oils in your daily life.
 [Be sure to check my list of precautions below to get the most from your oils.]

 - Put a drop behind your ears.
-For example, every day my wife Charlene uses myrrh and frankincense behind her ears and on her lymph nodes as a prophylactic (preventative protection).
+For example, every day Charlene uses myrrh and frankincense behind her ears and on her lymph nodes as a prophylactic (preventative protection).
 Lavender or peppermint would be good for respiratory issues, or simply to relax.
 You can rub on the back of the skull, the breasts, or the bottoms of your feet.

 - Use a cold diffuser.
 We love to diffuse essential oils throughout our home.
 We do it for added mental clarity, and immune support for the entire family.
 My office is always filled with the therapeutic aromas of a variety of essential oils.